-Moisés Naím is a senior associate in the International Economics Program at the Carnegie Endowment for International Peace, the chief international columnist for El País and La República, and a Financial Times A-List columnist.
+Moisés Naím is a distinguished fellow at the Carnegie Endowment for International Peace, the chief international columnist for El País and La Repúbblica, a contributor to the Financial Times “A-List,” and a contributing editor to the Atlantic.
 He is also the host and producer of Efecto Naím, a weekly television program on international affairs that airs throughout the Americas.

 Naím has served as Venezuela’s minister of trade and industry, director of Venezuela’s Central Bank, and executive director of the World Bank.
-He is board chairman of the Group of Fifty (G-50) and of Population Action International, and a board member of the National Endowment for Democracy and the International Crisis Group.
+He is founder and chairman of the Group of Fifty (G-50) and a board member of the National Endowment for Democracy.
 Naím holds MSc and PhD degrees from the Massachusetts Institute of Technology.